RidaBatool004/Mall-Customers-Segmentation-using-K-Means-Clustering./README.md

 ### Expected Outcome

 A clear segmentation of customers into meaningful groups that represent different **spending patterns** and **demographic characteristics**.
-This system can help businesses:
+This system can help businesses

 * Personalize marketing campaigns
 * Improve customer retention strategies